apache/nuttx/README.txt

     - NuttX Configuration Tool
     - Finding Selections in the Configuration Menus
     - Reveal Hidden Configuration Options
-    - Make Sure that You on on the Right Platform
+    - Make Sure that You are on the Right Platform
     - Comparing Two Configurations
     - Making defconfig Files
     - Incompatibilities with Older Configurations